Jas-hudson/kickstarter-analysis/Readme.md

   - May, June, and July also presents the highest trending failure curve

 - **Outcomes based on Funding Goals *(based on count not currency)***
-  - Campaign goals between 10000 and 35000 were less successful
+  - Campaign goals between 10000 and 35000 were least successful
-  -
+  - Campaign goals between 35000 and 40000 were more successful
+  - Campaigns less than 5000 were more successful compared to campaigns greater than 40000

 - **Limitations of this dataset**
   - Marketing budget